javorszky/merge-berlin-2024/merge.md

 #### Q&A: what fundamental early decisions shaped?

 Not taking itself too seriously.
 It has a personality.
 Very on the hook on how to talk, but omz is its own thing, so he can play with it instead of worrying about clients / customers.

+## day 2

+### talk 1: the early days of id software: programming principles by john romero

+they wer in their twenties, not known limits.
+Lots of arcade gaming. apple ][ computer.

+sophomore in high school, 15 yo, software stuff for the air force. classified stuff. he made 74 games, 3 games companies: capitol ideas software, inside out, ideas from the deep, he was 21.

+softdisk: gamer's edge.
+Then john carmack, adrian carmack (no relation), tom hall, plus john romero, each made games on their own.
+Dangerous dave in copyright infringement.
+Smooth scrolling on PC, big eureka moment.

+Made super mario 3 on pc, nintendo didn't publish on pc, so they reused the tech for commander keen.

+pc has been out for 9 years, no one has done the smooth scrolling.

+Cmdr Keen led to the concept of game engines.
+They were engines operating on different data.
+So keen 4 dev they also licenced the engine to others.

+id software founded feb 1 1991

+shadow nights, keens, catacomb, tiles of the dragon, rescue rover,s , dangerous daves

+#### Core principles

+##### No prototypes

+Came up with the idea -> made the game.
+No prototypes.
+Make game, polish as you go, don't depend on polish happening later, always contain constantly shippable code.

+##### Always run

+Bulletproof your engine by providing defaults upon load failure.
+It's incredibly important thatt your game can always be run by your team.

+MIssing sprite? -> show bagel
+missing soundtrack? -> play something obviously wrong

+##### Keep your code absolutely simple

+Keep looking at your functions and figure out how to simplify further

+##### Great tools help make great games

+Spend as much time on tools as possible.

+Made a TED - Title Editor, 33 shipped games.

+> Wolfenstein 3d took 4 months to shareware (1 episode), additional 2 months for the rest of the story + handbook.

+##### Own the testing

+Don't waste other people's time, test thoroughly before checking your code, only the team should see bugs or see the game crash (lol).

+##### See a bug?
+Fix it immediately

+If you don't immediately fix a thing, new code is based on buggy code.

+##### Use a dev system that is superior to your target

+Dev DOS -> Game DOS, before doom.

+Dev: NEXT workstations -> game dos: for doom.

+> Had to learn the hardware of nintendo, so it took us 3 weeks to rewrite wolfenstein 3d for nintendo.

+Quick story 2: On a couple computers the game froze, but everywhere else it ran.
+Fix was found, the bug was in the game from the start.
+Something about the menu and game stopping.

+9 devs on quake.

+##### Write for this game only, not for future games

+YAGNI.
+Future games you'll be smarter.

+##### Encapsulate

+Functionality encapsulated to ensure design consistency, this minimizes mistakes and saves design time.
+Torch is an entity that is made up of the geometry, fire, sound.

+> Quake found the Pentium FDIV bug :D

+##### Code transparently

+Tell them how you're going to solve problems, do not treat solutions as black boxes.
+The project would go off the rails and cause delays.

+If you're working on a bug for more than 20 minutes, tell someone else.

+> 40 minutes, "I can't fix this, so here's what's happening...", other person halfway through the sentence told him what the issue was.

+### talk 2: fireside chat with jay simons: from startup to IPO, the atlassian journey